larsonjj/generator-yeogurt/README.md

 ## Vagrant Setup
 If you would like to use Yeogurt with [Vagrant](https://www.vagrantup.com/), head over to the [yeogurt-vagrant](https://github.com/larsonjj/yeogurt-vagrant) repository for installation and setup instructions.

-## Guides
+## Extend Yeogurt
-Check out the [Guides](docs/guides/README.md) section to learn how to integrate other technologies like Ruby Sass
+Check out the [Guides](docs/guides/README.md) section to learn how to integrate other technologies like Ruby Sass, Bootstrap, Animate.css, etc

 ## Common Issues
 ### Bower not installing dependencies using Git